HorstFreigang/Canny/README.md

 **Value:** ``'default'`` or Number
 **Default:** ``300``

-How far Canny needs to get dragged until it closes.
+How far Canny needs to get dragged until it closes. ``'default'`` sets the distance to the half of Canny's width.

 - - - -